Great to have you here, Rush Limbo and the EIB Network, the distinguished and prestigious Limbo Institute for Advanced Conservative Studies.

 And so the Republicans never get their way except for those two times.

-Well, because the theory is that Obama is such a disaster, and with a Democrat majority in the House and Senate that they would literally wreck the U.S. economy.
+Well, because the theory is that Obama is such a disaster and with a Democrat majority in the House and Senate that they would literally wreck the U.S. economy.

-That tacked it would be Jimmy Carter's second term, which led to Ronald Reagan, by the way, among many factors.
+It would be Jimmy Carter's second term, which led to Ronald Reagan, by the way, among many factors.

 I'm not trying to take anything away from Reagan, obviously.

-Uh that led to a 49-state landslide by Ronaldus Magnus.
+That led to a 49-state landslide by Ronaldus Magnus.

-And so the theory is if the Republicans are not going to stand up for themselves and are not going to provide leadership in opposing liberalism, all right, fine.
+And so the theory is, if the Republicans are not going to stand up for themselves and are not going to provide leadership in opposing liberalism, all right, fine.

-Uh the also what the theory, or part of the theory is just clean house.
+Also what the theory, or part of the theory is just clean house.

 At some point, start over.

-And if if if they're not doing their job, then clean house and get rid of it.
+If they're not doing their job, then clean house and get rid of it.

 It's too important to just leave to chance.